iCHAIT/Python-Scripts/The Sorting Hat/README.md

 * Make a **GUI** using **pyQT**.

-* Test the script on other linux OS.
+* Test the script on other Opertaing Sytems.